-The policies and procedures of California State University, San Bernardino on discrimination are enumerated in University's Diversity Policy.
+The Policies and Procedures of California State University, San Bernardino on discrimination are enumerated in University's Diversity Policy.
 The School believes strongly in the importance of an educational experience that prepares students to work effectively with diverse populations as defined by color, ethnicity, age, religion, gender, sexual orientation, and physical and mental abilities.
 Through assignments, lectures, class discussion, exemplars, exercises and choice of field settings, students are assured an opportunity to understand and work effectively with clients who represent a wide range of attitudes and points of view.
 Further, the School is committed to learning experiences that provide an opportunity for students to be exposed to values and ethics reflected by the profession and society at large.
-If any member of the University community, including students, feel they have been discriminated against, they can contact Cesar Portillo, Associate Vice President for Human Resources (909) 537-5138 or Dr. Jacqueline Hughes Ass
+The Department of Human Resources is designated to handle inquiries regarding the non-discrimination policies.
+If any member of the University community, including students, feel they have been discriminated against, they can contact Human Resources at (909) 537-5138 and their call will be routed accordingly.
+If you have any questions that are unanswered, you may contact the CSUSB Human Resources at (909) 537-5138, or e-mail hrdept@csusb.edu, or visit us on campus in Sierra Hall, room 110.

-Background Checks/Criminal History Checks
+▶ Background Checks/Criminal History Checks

 The University does not conduct criminal background checks on students.
 However, almost every field agency requires a criminal background check.
 Federal and state laws mandate criminal background checks for persons placed in many settings.
 Any criminal record (infraction, charge, misdemeanor or felony) may make a student ineligible for placement in certain agencies.
 Students must disclose to the Director of Field Education or designated Field Coordinator any criminal background, including any and all expunged and/or dismissed charges, as they will still appear on background checks.

 Students may be ineligible for placement, or terminated from an agency, if criminal background information comes to light without prior disclosure.
 The Field Director or Program/Field Coordinator can provide insight to students as to potential opportunities and barriers to securing a field practicum site but cannot guarantee placement or choice of placement.
 Information disclosed will be used only for the purpose of determining appropriate field options.
-Please note: If a student cannot be placed, they will not be able to continue in the MSW program.
+Please note: If a student cannot be placed, they will not be able to continue in the MSW Program.